Curling at the 2026 Winter Olympics

-The curling competitions of the 2026 Winter Olympics will be held at the Cortina Olympic Stadium in Cortina d'Ampezzo.
-Curling competitions are scheduled for every day of the games, from February 4 to 22.
-This will be the ninth time that curling is part of the Olympic program.
+The curling competitions of the 2026 Winter Olympics were held at the Cortina Olympic Stadium in Cortina d'Ampezzo.
+Curling competitions took place every day of the Games, from 4 to 22 February.
+This was the ninth time that curling has appeared on the Olympic program.

-In each of the three events, men's, women's, and mixed doubles, 10 nations will compete.
-A total of 120 quota spots (60 per sex) are distributed to the sport of curling.
-A total of 3 events were contested, one for men, one for women, and one mixed.
+Ten nations competed in each of the three categories: men's, women's, and mixed doubles.
+There were 120 quota spots (60 per sex) distributed to the sport of curling, however athletes could compete in both men's/women's and mixed doubles if their nation has qualified and the athlete is nominated for both events by their NOC.
+A total of three events were contested, one for men, one for women, and one mixed.

+Both the men's and women's Canadian curling teams were accused of delivery violations, specifically touching the stone after it reached the hog line, and touching the granite surface of the stone rather than just the handle.

 Qualification

-As the host, Italy automatically qualifies a team for each event.
+As the host, Italy automatically qualified a team for each event.

 Qualification to the curling tournaments at the Winter Olympics was determined through two methods: